-Research and development expenditures were higher in the previous six of the last seven quarters as compared to the most recent quarter primarily as a result of increased activity related to the LOR-2040 and LOR-253 programs for which development during these periods as compared to the current period.
-In particular research and development costs were significantly higher during the quarters ended February 28, 2008 and May 31, 2008 as the Company incurred manufacturing costs associated with production of additional quantities of LOR-2040 to support the ongoing Phase II clinical trial in AML.
+Research and development expenditures were higher in the previous six of the last seven quarters as compared to the most recent quarter ended February 28, 2010 primarily as a result of increased development activity related to the LOR-2040 and LOR-253 programs for which development during these periods as compared to the current period.
+In particular, research and development costs were significantly higher during the quarters ended February 28, 2008 and May 31, 2008 as the Company incurred manufacturing costs associated with production of additional quantities of LOR-2040 to support the ongoing Phase II clinical trial in AML.

-General and administrative expenses during the current quarter were higher than in the previous two quarters as the Company incurred costs related to its annual meeting, business development and financing activities as well as additional patent costs not incurred in the prior two quarters.
+General and administrative expenses during the current quarter ended February 28, 2010 were lower than in the previous two quarters as the Company incurred costs related to its annual meeting, business development and financing activities as well as additional patent costs not incurred in these prior quarters.